ducminhgd/tutorial-notes/vagrant/cheatsheet.md

 # Tips and Notes

-Each Vagrant profile/VM should be stored in a independent directory, for example: `/vagrant/vm1`, `vagrant/vm2`.
+1. Each Vagrant profile/VM should be stored in a independent directory, for example: `/vagrant/vm1`, `vagrant/vm2`.

+2. To install python virtual environment inside a synced folder using option `--always-copy`: `virtualenv myproject/.venv --always-copy`